 Chiarini at the helm of Manutencoop

 The article (Milano Finanza newspaper) reports the appointment of Franco Carlo Papa in Manutencoop board of directors.
-Manutencoop is the leading Italian Integrated Facility Management operator, serving public and private customers for properties, the environment and in support of health care services, with a Consolidated turnover of 955.7million Euros and a Consolidated EBITDA of 93.1 million Euros.
+Manutencoop is the leading Italian Integrated Facility Management operator, serving public and private customers for properties, the environment and in support of health care services, with a Consolidated turnover of 955.7million Euros and a Consolidated EBITDA of 93.1 million Euros.27 July 2016

 DLA Piper, KPMG, Pedersoli and Studio Papa involved in Enerpoint reorganisation

-This article deals with the reorganisation of Enerpoint, underlining the role of the Studio Papa, which drew up the report certifying the agreement.
+This article deals with the reorganisation of Enerpoint, underlining the role of the Studio Papa, which drew up the report certifying the agreement.21 June 2016

 PGS Consulenti assists the Gruppo Giochi Preziosi in debt refinancing

 The 2014-2015 financial statements of the Gruppo Giochi Preziosi ended a long series of negative results, stabilising the group’s economic and financial situation and restoring the trust of the banks.
-A key factor in this turnaround was refinancing of debt amounting to 140 million euro, assisted by PGS Consulenti.
+A key factor in this turnaround was refinancing of debt amounting to 140 million euro, assisted by PGS Consulenti.3 March 2016

 Gas market still trapped between new models and old problems